Modeling the Influence of Environment and Intervention on Cholera in Haiti: Introduction

-In this paper we use detailed and current \emph{rainfall, temperature,} and \emph{tidal records} to model cholera in the Artibonite and Ouest regions.
-We forego a bacterial compartment in favor of an \textit{a posteriori} approach using climatic data directly to estimate infection rates.
+In this paper, we use detailed and current rainfall, temperature, and predicted tides to model cholera in the Artibonite and Ouest regions.
+This paper is the first, that we know of, that uses tidal range in a model of cholera dynamics.
+We forego a bacterial or contaminated water compartment in favor of a saturating infectious compartment with a time delay.
 This has the advantage of more tractable temporal estimates without over parameterizing and including compartments that are essentially unmeasurable.
-This paper is also the first, that we know of, that uses \emph{tidal range} in a model of cholera dynamics.

-These long term trends and environmental influences establish the pattern of response of the epidemic in Artibonite and Ouest.
-Thus parameters were chosen and model calibration set prior to a vaccination program being implemented.
+These long-term trends and environmental influences establish the pattern of response of the epidemic in Artibonite and Ouest.
+Thus, parameters were chosen and model calibration set prior to a vaccination program being implemented.
 We then used the model to evaluate the performance of the vaccination program against the backdrop of an alternative history without vaccination.